 The anime showcases seven and later eight children each with their own Digimon, and these children are referred to as Chosen Children.
 It’s not until season three where the kids are described as Digimon Tamers.
 Also, Digimon have never been heard of in the real world beforehand, except in Digimon Tamers.

 In the manga, only Taichi is present.
 And he doesn’t even have Agumon; instead he has a V-dramon.
 Also sound familiar?
-Yeah, he’s the Adult version of Daisuke’s Digimon, V-mon, from Adventure 02.
+He’s the Adult version of Daisuke’s Digimon, V-mon, from Adventure 02.
 Weird, huh?
+Zero’s design is bulkier and less humanoid than Adventure 02’s V-dramon, though.
+I prefer Zero’s design much more.
 Also, this Taichi is quite a bit different from his anime counterpart.
 He’s much more laid back and excitable, kinda like Daisuke only much less stupid and jealous.

 As for any of the anime’s Chosen Children Digimon making any appearances, we get Gabumon, named Gabo here.
 He’s a bit neurotic and follows Taichi and Zero on their journey.
 Gomamon, named Gon here, is roughly similar, but he’s more responsible than anime!Gomamon, and eventually becomes tasked with being the guardian of the oceans after evolving to Ikkakumon.
 Greymon makes a brief appearance, but it’s an enemy and doesn’t even talk.
 Known Digimon such as Whamon and Etemon (called Etemonkey here) make appearances, but no other Chosen Children Digimon except maybe counting Leomon, who is more strict and uptight here.